mass-Eve/programming-with-C/06-functions/functions/theory/#1-basics.md

 ### Q. What are functions in C ?
 * Functions are defined as the blocks of code that are combined in such a way that they can be executed any number of time without re-writing the whole code, any-where across the program.

+* A function is a self-contained block of statements, that performs a coherent task of some kind.

 * The different parts of a function includes -->
     01. **_Function decaration_** -->
     A function declaration establishes the name, return type, and attributes of a function that is defined elsewhere in the program.